What is sexual harassment?

 - Exposing someone to sexually explicit materials without their consent

-These behaviors can be considered sexual harassment regardless of the gender of the victim or the person committing the harassment.
+These behaviors are considered sexual harassment regardless of the gender of the victim or the person committing the harassment.

 If you are experiencing sexual harassment at work, you may not know what to do.
-Experts at PCAR and your local rape crisis center where you live—are trained to assist you and provide support.
+Experts at PCAR and your local rape crisis center are trained to assist you.
+Contact your local rape crisis center for 24/7, confidential support.

 Employers should ensure their policies and procedures are up to date and should meet with staff to reinforce expectations of behavior in the workplace.
 Empower frontline supervisors and mid-level managers to enforce those policies and quickly reprimand violations with responses that are on par with the seriousness of the violation.